syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 documentation: ug
 ---

-# Chart Annotation
+# Annotation

-[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html) supports Annotations which allows you to mark the specific area of interest in the chart area.
-You can add text, images, and custom views; drawing custom shapes also can be done by using Annotations.
+[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html) supports annotations which allows you to mark the specific area of interest in the chart area.
+You can add text, images, and custom views.

 The following annotations are supported in [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html)

-* Text Annotation
+*   Text annotation
-* Shape Annotation
+*   Shape annotation
-* View Annotation
+*   View annotation

-## Adding Annotation
+## Adding Annotations

-You can create an instance for any type of Annotation; it can be added to [`Annotations`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartBase~Annotations.html) collection.
-Here for instance, the [`EllipseAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.EllipseAnnotation.html) is added.
+You can create an instance for any type of annotations and it can be added to [`Annotations`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartBase~Annotations.html) collection.
+Here for an instance, the [`EllipseAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.EllipseAnnotation.html) is added.

 {% highlight c# %}